Alliance for the Union of Romanians: Ideology

 According to the party's website, AUR's ultimate goal is to achieve the unification of all Romanians "wherever they are located, in Bucharest, Iași, Timișoara, Cernăuți, Timoc, Voivodina, Italy, or Spain", while wanting to unite Romania and Moldova together, as well as land with Romanian speakers in neighboring countries.
 The party has been called irredentist.

 The party's website names four pillars for the party: family, nation, Christian faith, and liberty.
 The party characterises its members as "the defenders of the Church".
 It is opposed to "gender ideology" and believes that a nation has no chance of surviving "unless it cultivates the original pattern of the classic family".
 The party opposes same-sex marriage, euthanasia and medically-assisted suicide.
 The AUR wants to introduce an anti-LGBTQ law based on the Hungarian anti-LGBTQ law.
 The party also opposes abortion.

+The party and some of its members have been linked to the Legionary Movement or intellectuals and people who support this ideology and neo-Legionarism.

 The party's representatives became popular on social media as a result of their positioning against measures taken by the government during the COVID-19 pandemic.
 Leading members, such as Șoșoacă (later expelled), gained thousands of followers.
 AUR has been described as supporting "anti-medicine, anti-vaccination" rhetoric.
 This accusation was rejected by George Simion, president of AUR, claiming that the party supports the "freedom of choice".
 The party's manifesto opposes secularism and condemns atheism, and claims that Christians are persecuted in Romania.
 The party has been critical of the impact of the local autonomy of Hungarians in Romania on the rights of ethnic Romanians in the centre of the country (where the Hungarians are the majority), leading to accusations of being Magyarophobic.
 The latter accusation was rejected by the president of AUR.

 Simion has cited Law and Justice and Fidesz, the ruling parties in Poland and Hungary respectively, as some of his models.

 Despite this, AUR has also expressed deep criticism of Fidesz, stating that it would not join the same group in the European Parliament as Fidesz, due to its claims on Romanian territory.
 However, AUR later reversed its stance, expressing openness to Fidesz joining the European Conservatives and Reformists.